Scott Braun is a studio host for NHL Network, appearing on NHL Now, NHL Tonight and On The Fly.

 Lawton played for 12 NHL seasons and in more than 500 regular season games, registering 112 goals and 266 points in his career (1983 - 1993).

 Following his playing career, Lawton became a successful NHLPA agent, and later served as the General Manager, Executive Vice President and Alternate Governor of the Tampa Bay Lightning for two seasons.

 Lawton has most recently served as a hockey analyst for Rogers Communications and as a managing partner for the sports brokerage firm JNG LLC.Brian Lawton is an analyst for NHL Network.

 Bill Lindsay is an analyst appearing across NHL Network's studio programming, including the flagship studio show NHL Tonight.

-Lindsay most recently served as the Panthers television analyst for FOX Sports Florida for seven years.
-Lindsay began his broadcaster career in 2007 as a member of the Panthers' radio team.
+Lindsay previously served as the Panthers television analyst for FOX Sports Florida for seven years.
+He began his broadcasting career in 2007 as a member of the Panthers' radio team.

 Lindsay is also the lead on-ice instructor for Florida's Try Hockey for Free youth hockey program and serves as an alumni ambassador for the Panthers Alumni.